phoenixframework/phoenix/D_controllers.md

 ### Gathering Data

 While Phoenix does not ship with its own data access layer, the Elixir project [Ecto](http://hexdocs.pm/ecto) provides a very nice solution for those using the [Postgres](http://www.postgresql.org/) relational database.
-(There are plans to offer other adapters for Ecto in the future.)
 We cover how to use Ecto in a Phoenix project in the [Ecto Models Guide](http://www.phoenixframework.org/docs/ecto-models).
+Databases supported by Ecto are covered in the [Usage section of the Ecto README](https://github.com/elixir-lang/ecto#usage).

 Of course, there are many other data access options.
 [Ets](http://www.erlang.org/doc/man/ets.html) and [Dets](http://www.erlang.org/doc/man/dets.html) are key value data stores built into [OTP](http://www.erlang.org/doc/).
 OTP also provides a relational database called [mnesia](http://www.erlang.org/doc/man/mnesia.html) with its own query language called QLC.
 Both Elixir and Erlang also have a number of libraries for working with a wide range of popular data stores.